vuejs/test-utils-docs/src/guide/event-handling.md

 })
 ```

 This is good - but we can do better.
-With the knowledge that `increment` will return an array, where each element represents an event and it's arguments, we can fully test the component by making assertions against the arguments passed when `this.$emit('increment')` is called:
+With the knowledge that `increment` will return an array, where each element represents an event and its arguments, we can fully test the component by making assertions against the arguments passed when `this.$emit('increment')` is called:

 ```js
 test('emits and event with count when clicked', () => {